rust-lang/book/nostarch/chapter20.md

 But if you enter */sleep* and then load */*, you’ll see that */* waits until `sleep` has slept for its full 5 seconds before loading.

-There are multiple ways we could change how our web server works to avoid having more requests back up behind a slow request; the one we’ll implement is a thread pool.
+There are multiple changes we could make to avoid requests backing up behind a slow request; the one we’ll implement is a thread pool.

 ### Improving Throughput with a Thread Pool